I Can See Your Voice (American game show)

-I Can See Your Voice is an American music game show that premiered on Fox on September 23, 2020.
-It is an adaptation of the South Korean series, and is hosted by Korean-American comedian Ken Jeong.
-The series has been renewed for a third season, and started filming in October 2022.
+I Can See Your Voice is an American music game show.
+Based on the South Korean series of the same name and hosted by actor and comedian Ken Jeong, it first premiered on Fox on September 23, 2020.

-Format
+Gameplay

-Presented with a group of six "secret singers" identified only by their occupation, a contestant must attempt to eliminate bad singers from the group without ever hearing them sing, assisted by clues and a celebrity panel over the course of six rounds.
+Presented with a group of six mystery singers identified only by their occupation, a contestant must attempt to eliminate bad singers from the group without ever hearing them perform live, over the course of six rounds.
+The contestant is assisted by clues regarding the singers' backgrounds and performance style, and observations from a celebrity panel and musical guest.
 The contestant must eliminate one singer at the end of each of the first five rounds, receiving $15,000 ($10,000 in season one) if they eliminate a bad singer.